panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

   return `${who}, Welcome!`
 };

-greetNoParenthesis('Aliens'); // => "Aliens, Welcome!"
+greetNoParentheses('Aliens'); // => "Aliens, Welcome!"
 ```

 The new version of the arrow function `greetNoParentheses` doesn't have parentheses around its single parameter `who`.
-You might find it a bit easier to read.
+Two characters less: still a win.

 While this simplification is easy to grasp, there are a few exceptions when you have to keep the parentheses.
 Let's see these exceptions.